 The following example uses curl:

 You may choose the frequency of your catalog updates.
-Some Evergage customers send this update daily/nightly.
+Some Interaction Studio customers send this update daily/nightly.
 Many send us updates more frequently.
 You may send these updates hourly without any issue.
-If you wish to send updates more frequently than hourly, this can be arranged but may involve a fee if the volume of data is large enough.
-Please contact your Evergage Customer Success person to discuss this further.
+If you wish to send updates more frequently than hourly, this can be arranged but may involve a fee.
+Please contact your account representative to discuss this further.